Magickbase/neuron-public-issues/PRD.md

 2.General
 - Version:Displays the current version and offers to check for updates.
 - Language:Select language, currently supports English and Chinese.
+>To be updated
+>

-3.Network:Select the network node used by the wallet.
+>3.Network:Select the network node used by the wallet.
 4.Data:Selects data storage paths for nodes and indexes as well as providing cache cleanup.

 ### Experimental